 To understand more about these ‘green’ masterbatches, we spoke to Edward Kosior and Kevin Davies of Nextek Technologies.
 They explained that firstly, it is imperative to understand what the terms compostable, biodegradable and oxo-biodegradable mean.

 Compostable means that the plastic could be eaten by bacteria.
 A biodegradable material can also be compostable, but under specific ambient conditions.
-If a material is oxo-biodegradable then it is mixed with chemicals to enable the product to be oxidised, which fragments the product into smaller micro particles.
+If the material is oxo-biodegradable then it is mixed with chemicals to enable the product to be oxidised, which fragments the product into smaller microparticles.
 However, the particles won’t disappear on its own if the specific conditions aren’t met.
 This, in turn, can cause more hazards to the environment.

-One exhibitor, who requested annonymity, mentioned that the country is experiencing newer establishments and technology collaborations.
-But the availability of the raw materials such as sugarcane or corn starch to cater to the rapid consumption of Indian plastics, is still a big question mark.
+One exhibitor, who requested anonymity, mentioned that the country is experiencing newer establishments and technology collaborations.
+But the availability of raw materials such as sugarcane or corn starch to cater to the rapid consumption of Indian plastics is still a big question mark.
 He further said that in terms of properties these greener alternatives lack properties such as transparency.
-Currently, the range of applications are limited, too.
+Currently, the range of applications is limited, too.
 But, it has a huge potential to grow due to the constant research and development being carried out.
-To read about bioplastics, visit the What is bioplastic by UK-based The New & Reclaimed Flooring Co.

 Is the growth of virgin plastics being hampered?